Click Here for information on 2019-2020 Nominations

 - Have served in a leadership position in GSCA for three (3) years, with at least one of those years on the Executive Board, prior to taking office as President Elect.
 (All of these experiences must have occurred within the past six (6) years.)

-- Commit to attending the ASCA Leadership Development Institute for up to two (2) consecutive years.
-This event is held in jointly with ASCA Delegate Assembly.
+- Commit to attending the ASCA State Leaders Meeting for up to two (2) consecutive years.

 - Secure written approval from appropriate school system representatives for sufficient professional leave time to meet the responsibilities and needs of office for at least four (4) years as President Elect Elect, President Elect, President, and Immediate Past President.